Silvia is an English teacher from California. She earned her B.A. in Literature/Writing from UCSD and her Teaching

 With all the money earned, Juan Gabriel bought his mother the house where she had worked as a maid.
 Unfortunately, Juan Gabriel’s mother only enjoyed three years of her son’s success because she died of a heart attack in 1974.
 Naturally, this caused Juan Gabriel great pain and was the inspiration for his song, "Amor Eterno," which has become a classic ranchera song and is often played at funerals throughout Mexico.

 Juan Gabriel’s success increased during the 80s and 90s, and it remained in force in the 2000s.
 More and more singers recorded and performed his songs.
 His hit “Querida” stayed more than a year on the number one spot of the Latin Charts, his concerts sold out, and he wrote and sang the entrance themes of the best Mexican telenovelas.
 Most notably, he was the first popular singer to perform at the Palacio de Bellas Artes (the Palace of Fine Arts in Mexico City) in 1990.
 In 1986, the mayor of Los Angeles instituted May 5 as the day of Juan Gabriel.
 Juan Gabriel was also the recipient of numerous awards such as a Grammy for his artistic achievements, 17 Billboard Awards, 11 Lo Nuestro Awards, 2 ASCAP Awards for songwriter of the year, an MTV Award, and many more.
 He was inducted into the Hollywood Walk of Fame in 2002.

 Juan Gabriel’s life was not far from controversy.
 In the mid-80s, he began a lawsuit with his record label which resulted in eight years of absence from the recording studio.
 The Mexican and American governments persecuted him for not paying his taxes.
 His unique dance style with which he captivated millions of people, was the subject of speculation about his sexual orientation by the press.
-Juan Gabriel was always discreet about his private life and when a reporter asked whether he was gay or not, Juan Gabriel simply replied, "What you see is not asked."
+Juan Gabriel was always discreet about his private life and when a reporter asked whether he was gay or not, Juan Gabriel simply replied, "What can be seen, should not be asked."